 - 1. Assess your auditing needs. - a.
-Read Chapter 7, Understanding Auditing, for an overview of the auditing subsystem. - b.
+Read Chapter 7 for an overview of the auditing subsystem. - b.
 Determine the size of your audit log files. - c.
 Decide which events and users to audit. - d.
 Determine how often to evaluate your audit log.

 - 2. Establish an overall security policy appropriate to your worksite: - a.
-Read Chapter 6, Planning for Security, to familiarize yourself with the issues. - b.
+Read Chapter 6 to familiarize yourself with the issues. - b.
 Identify the security requirements of your own worksite. - c.
 Establish written guidelines at both administrative and user levels.
 Successful guidelines reflect the realistic needs of the worksite. - d.
 Inform all personnel-administrators as well as individual users-of their security responsibilities. - e.
 Keep security guidelines updated and all users informed as requirements change. - 3.
 Inspect all existing files on your system for security risks, and remedy them.
 This is mandatory the first time you install a secure (trusted) system.
 Thereafter, examine your files regularly, or when you suspect a security breach.

-Perform the commands found in Chapter 6, Protecting your Operating System and Files.
+Perform the commands found in Chapter 5.
 If you find an unsafe situation, correct it by: